ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Implementation

-In contrast, \NAME employs a staggered timing approach for the optimizer steps across different pipeline stages to enhance scheduling efficiency.
+In contrast, \NAME uses a staggered timing approach for optimizer steps across different pipeline stages to improve scheduling efficiency.
 This method of staggering is not conducive to cross-stage synchronization for validating numerical stability prior to executing the optimizer.
-To accommodate staggered execution while maintaining validation integrity, numerical validations are shifted from a pre-step to a post-step process.
-Following the all-reduce collective, each stage immediately conducts its own \emph{local} validation checks but does not wait for downstream stages to complete their validations.
-Each stage proceeds with its optimizer step based on its individual validation results and those of preceding stages.
-If a downstream stage fails its validation, a rollback is initiated across all stages before advancing to the next iteration.
-Notably, for many optimizers, including the widely-used AdamW~\cite{adam}, such rollbacks do not entail additional memory costs because the operations involved are arithmetically reversible.
-This adjustment allows \NAME to retain the advantages of staggered operations while protecting the training process from potential instabilities.
+To address this, \NAME shifts numerical validations from a pre-step to a post-step process.
+After the all-reduce collective, each stage performs its own local validation checks without waiting for downstream stages.
+Each stage executes its optimizer step based on its own validation results and those of preceding stages.
+If a downstream stage fails validation, a rollback occurs across all stages before moving to the next iteration.
+Notably, for many optimizers, including the commonly used AdamW~\cite{adam}, these rollbacks incur no additional memory costs due to the arithmetic reversibility of the operations.
+This adjustment enables \NAME to leverage staggered operations while safeguarding the training process from potential instabilities.